 - Token amount for User Defined Token cells.

 - Latest game stats for an on-chain fantasy game.

 For future potential, cell data is not stored directly in a cell.
-It is kepted in [transaction#data-structure] directly.
+It is kept directly in the Transaction.
 You might find a field named

 outputs_data in each transaction.
 This array should have the same length with